Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Geometric relationship between vehicle and target path

-Additionally, we define a quantity $\zeta$ related to the length of $q'(t)$ as follows:
+To quantify the deviation, we define a signed distance related to the length of $q'(t)$ as follows:

 Here, $\|\cdot\|$ represents the Euclidean norm.
-The magnitude of $\zeta$ corresponds to the magnitude of $q'$, while the sign of $\zeta$ indicates the sign of the $e'_{2}$ component of $q'$.
-In other words, if $\zeta$ is positive, it implies that the plant is located in the left half-plane of the $e'_{1}$-axis, meaning the region where $e'_{2}$ is positive.
+The magnitude of $\zeta$ corresponds to the magnitude of $q'$, while the sign of $\zeta$ indicates on which side of the path the plant is located: $\zeta$ is positive when the plant lies in the region where $e'_{2}$ is positive.